Dadasaheb Phalke Award

 Dadasaheb Phalke, often credited as "The Father of Indian Cinema", made India's first full-length feature, Raja Harishchandra (1913).

 The Dadasaheb Phalke Award is India's highest award in the field of cinema, given by the Government of India and presented annually at the National Film Awards.
-The recipient is honoured for their "outstanding contribution to the growth and development of Indian cinema" and is selected by a committee consisting of eminent personalities from the Indian film industry.
-The award comprises a Swarna Kamal (Golden Lotus) medallion, a shawl, and a cash prize of ₹1000 thousand.
+The recipient is honoured for their "outstanding contribution to the growth and development of Indian cinema", and is selected by a committee consisting of eminent personalities from the Indian film industry.
+The award comprises a Swarna Kamal (Golden Lotus) medallion, a shawl, and a cash prize of ₹15 lakh.

 Presented first in 1969, the award was introduced by the Government of India to commemorate Dadasaheb Phalke's contribution to Indian cinema.
 Phalke (1870–1944), who is popularly known as and often regarded as "the father of Indian cinema", was an Indian filmmaker who directed India's first full-length feature film, Raja Harishchandra (1913).

 The first recipient of the award was actress Devika Rani, who was honoured at the 17th National Film Awards.
-As of 2024, there have been 54 awardees.
+As of 2026, there have been 56 awardees.
 Among those, actors Prithviraj Kapoor (1971) and Vinod Khanna (2017) are the only posthumous recipients.
 Kapoor's actor-filmmaker son, Raj Kapoor, accepted the award on his behalf at the 19th National Film Awards in 1971 and was also himself a recipient in 1987 at the 35th National Film Awards ceremony.
 (Note: In 1972, Raj Kapoor received the posthumous award given to his father, Prithviraj Kapoor.
 However, on 1 May 1988, when he was being conferred the award by the then President of India, R. Venkataraman, Kapoor had an asthmatic attack and was rushed in the President's ambulance.
 Kapoor died a month later on 2 June 1988.)

-Recipients include several pairs of siblings received this award in different years, for example: B. N. Reddy (1974) and B. Nagi Reddy (1986); Raj Kapoor (1987) and Shashi Kapoor (2014); Lata Mangeshkar (1989) and Asha Bhosle (2000); B. R. Chopra (1998) and Yash Chopra (2001).
-The most recent recipient (2023) is veteran actor Mohanlal, who was honoured at the 71st National Film Awards ceremony on 23 September 2025 by the President of India, Droupadi Murmu.
+Recipients include several pairs of siblings who received this award in different years, for example: B. N. Reddy (1974) and B. Nagi Reddy (1986); Raj Kapoor (1987) and Shashi Kapoor (2014); Lata Mangeshkar (1989) and Asha Bhosle (2000); B. R. Chopra (1998) and Yash Chopra (2001).
+The most recent recipient (2024) is actor Anant Nag, who was honoured at the 72nd National Film Awards ceremony on 22 September 2026 by the President of India, Droupadi Murmu.